-The evaluation tools that are used in all MFF SNAP-Ed Community Impact Grants (i.e., RFP and RFA) to measure individual behavior change are brief dietary assessment and physical activity surveys.
-Tools have been carefully selected based on minimizing burden to program participants/communities and to program staff.
+The evaluation tools that are used in all MFF-funded SNAP-Ed programs to measure individual behavior change are brief dietary assessment and physical activity surveys.
+Tools have been carefully selected based on minimizing burden to program participants/communities and to local program staff.
 Results across programs will be combined to assess effectiveness of statewide SNAP-Ed programming in increasing fruit and vegetable consumption and physical activity behaviors, as well as demonstrate individual program effectiveness.

-In Fiscal Year (FY) 2021, all MFF SNAP-Ed funded agencies will use the MFF SNAP-Ed Community Impact Grant evaluation tools and will report reach data through the FNS Education and Administrative Reporting System (EARS).
-MFF SNAP-Ed Community Impact Grant evaluation tools will include process and outcome evaluations for all policy, systems, and environmental change (PSE) and direct education (DE) initiatives.
+In Fiscal Year (FY) 2022, all MFF SNAP-Ed funded agencies will use these tools and will report reach data through the FNS Education and Administrative Reporting System (EARS).
+MFF SNAP-Ed evaluation tools will include process and outcome evaluations for all policy, systems, and environmental change (PSE) and direct education (DE) initiatives.